 We believe that our executives should have a significant financial stake in the Company, and the Company has adopted stock ownership guidelines that define ownership expectations for certain executives covered under the guidelines.
 Covered executives are expected to attain and retain a level of qualifying shares equal to a multiple of their annual base salaries.
-In determining whether a covered executive has met the applicable ownership requirement, we include shares owned by such executive directly or indirectly, the after-tax value of vested stock option awards, and share equivalents the executive holds in the Company's benefit plans (collectively, "Covered Shares").
-Unvested equity awards are not included for purposes of determining compliance with the executive's ownership requirement.
+In determining whether a covered executive has met the applicable ownership requirement, we include shares owned by such executive directly or indirectly, share equivalents the executive holds in the Company's benefit plans, and fifty percent of any unvested RSUs awarded under the Company's long-term incentive plans (collectively, "Covered Shares").
+Unvested performance awards are not included for purposes of determining compliance with the executive's ownership requirement.